Predstan/Algorithm-and-Data-Structure/README.md

 # Algorithm-and-Data-Structure
 Learning Algorithm and Data Structure using Python Programming Language in order to further my career in Computer Science
-# These are Exercises and Programming Projects found in Textbook named Data Structures and Algorithm using python by Rance D. Necaise
+# These are Exercises and Programming Projects in Data Structures and Algorithm using python Textbook by Rance D. Necaise
 # See Illustration of each Chapters below

 # Chapter 1